• Skip to main content

 • Add the ITALIAN SEASONING and cook for another minute to bloom the flavors.

-• Use clean tongs to remove the CHICKEN to a covered dish.
-Let it rest for 5 minutes so it reaches 165°F through carryover cooking.
+• Use clean tongs to transfer the CHICKEN to a covered dish and let it rest for 5 minutes to reach 165°F through carryover cooking.

 • Stir in the LEMON JUICE and LEMON ZEST.